rwibawa/designpatterns/README.md

 ```

 #### 6.1 When to use the Flyweight Pattern
-The Flyweight pattern’s effectiveness depends heavily on how and where it’s used.
-Apply the Flyweight pattern when all of the
-following are true:
+Apply the Flyweight pattern when all the following are true:
 * An application uses a large number of objects.
 * Storage costs are high because of the sheer quantity of objects.
 * Most object state can be made extrinsic.